captide-tech/captide-case-studies/README.md

 )
 ```

-The response are SSE that contain:
+The responses are sent as Server-Sent Events (SSE) and include:
 1. `full_answer`: Synthesized response.

 2. `markdown_chunks`: Segmented answer for streaming.